department-for-transport-public/naptanmapper/README.md

 2. Some errors may appear in the console once the app is run.
 So long as the app continues to function please ignore these; they occur due to breaks in the logic whilst reactive features load, and should correct themselves
 3. Sometimes, the app will close but the background code will keep running.
 If you are having problems re-running the app code (1.3), see if the console is running.
 To check this, look in the top right corner of the console.
 If there is a red stop button this means the console is running and will not run any new code. **Simply select the red stop button to stop the console, then run the app code again (1.3).**
 ![image](https://user-images.githubusercontent.com/94065155/189690058-386c637a-b97d-455a-8b2a-6f3a50096692.png)
+4. If using RStudio Cloud (free), you will only have up to 1 GB RAM per project.
+For larger areas with a high number of stops, the app may not be able to load.
+You will need to download a local installation of RStudio and run on your local computer using [this guidance](https://rstudio-education.github.io/hopr/starting.html).

 ## 2 Features
 ### 2.1 Inputs